-No special preparation is needed for SGPT Test.
-Inform your doctor if you are on any medications or have any underlying medical conditions or allergies before undergoing SGPT Test.
-Your doctor depending on your condition will give specific instructions.
+Inform your doctor if you are on any medications, have any allergies or underlying medical conditions before your SGPT Test.
+Your doctor will give specific instructions depending on your condition on how to prepare for SGPT Test.

 The normal test results may vary depending on gender, age, health history, etc. Females tend to have low levels than males.
 It will be more in older individuals.

 If your alanine aminotransferase test levels are higher than normal levels then it may indicate acute viral hepatitis, swollen liver or liver inflammation, scarring of the liver, liver ischemia where there is a reduced blood flow to the liver, fatty liver, death of liver tissue, liver cancer, blockage of bile ducts, increased levels of iron in the body, heart attack, muscle trauma or muscle injury, inflammation of pancreas, overdose of toxins or drugs, etc.